mahanmaalekian/chip8-emulator/ReadMe.md

 - Install a C++ compiler: `xcode-select --install`
 - Install CMake: `brew install cmake`
 - Install SDL: `brew install sdl2 sdl2_image sdl2_mixer sdl2_ttf`
-- Create the build file in the project's top level directory: `mkdir build`
+- Create the build folder in the project's top level directory: `mkdir build`
 - cd into the build directory: `cd build`
 - run CMake: `cmake ..`
 - compile and link the project: `make`
-- run the executable with a ROM file of your choice: `./chip8-emulator ../roms/<rom-file>`
+- run the executable with a ROM file of your choice: `./chip8-emulator ../rom/<rom-file>`